LouisFaure/pleorchis_project/README.md

 In the study, "Sailors" and "Passengers" sampled were loaded into Lane 2 and 1 respectively.
 We used high quality reads from samples "Sailors" from Lane 2 of the flowcell.
 While not enough reads could be determined for the "Passengers" sample, we leveraged the NovaSeq Xp Workflow, which allowed us to use the Undetermined reads from Lane 1 as our Passengers sample.

+This is the main part of the analysis, and also the most time consuming and compute intensive, the following steps are applied:
+1. Trim raw reads with `trimmomatic`.
+2. Do a first  pass of `spades`, for error correction of the trimmed reads.
+3. Do a second pass of `spades`, this time for assembly of contigs.
+4. Filter contigs by removing short ones.

 ```bash
 snakemake -j 80 assembly_Sailors_S2_L002/contigs_500.fasta \
                 assembly_Undetermined_S0_L001/contigs_500.fasta